-- New York State Household Credit-You can claim this credit right on Forms IT-150 or IT-201.
-For more information, see the instructions for your form. - Resident Credit-If you are a full-year or part-year resident of New York State and part of your income was taxed by another state, by Washington, D.C., or by a Canadian province, you may claim this credit; to do so, you must complete Form IT-112-R and attach a copy of the other tax return.
-For more information, see form instructions. - Automated External Defibrillator Credit-To claim this credit, you must complete Form IT-250. - Employment of Persons with Disabilities Credit-To claim this credit, you must complete Form IT-251.
-For more information, see TSB-M-98(1)I. - Fuel Cell Electric Generating Equipment Credit-To claim this credit, you must complete Form IT-255. - Solar Electric Generating Equipment-To claim this credit, you must complete Form IT-255.
-For more information, see TSB-M-00(2)I and form instructions. - Low-Income Housing Credit-To claim this credit, you must receive a housing credit allocation from the Division of Housing and Community Renewal (DHCR) and complete Forms DTF-625 and DTF-625ATT and DTF-624.
-For more information, see the form instructions or access the DHCR Web site. - Qualified Emerging Technology Company Employment Credit-To claim this credit, you must complete Form DTF-621.
-For more information, see TSB-M-00(2)I and form instructions. - Qualified Emerging Technology Company Capital Tax Credit-To claim this credit, you must complete Form DTF-622.
-For more information, see TSB-M-00(2)I and form instructions. - Resident Credit Against Separate Tax on Lump-Sum Distributions-To claim this credit, you must complete Form IT-112.1 and attach a copy of federal Form 4972 and a copy of the other state tax return.
+- New York State household credit-Taxpayers can claim this credit right on Forms IT-150 or IT-201.
+For more information, see the instructions for the form. - Resident credit-If a taxpayer is a full-year or part-year resident of New York State and part of his or her income was taxed by another state, by Washington, D.C., or by a Canadian province, he or she may claim this credit; to do so, the taxpayer must complete Form IT-112-R and attach a copy of the other tax return.
+For more information, see form instructions. - Automated external defibrillator credit-To claim this credit, taxpayers must complete Form IT-250. - Employment of persons with disabilities credit-To claim this credit, taxpayers must complete Form IT- 251.
+For more information, see TSB-M-98(1)I. - Fuel-cell electric generating equipment credit-To claim this credit, taxpayers must complete Form IT-259. - Solar electric generating equipment-To claim this credit, taxpayers must complete Form IT-255.
+For more information, see TSB-M-00(2)I and form instructions. - Low-income housing credit-To claim this credit, taxpayers must receive a housing credit allocation from the Division of Housing and Community Renewal (DHCR) and complete Forms DTF-625 and DTF-625ATT and DTF-624.
+Any credit recapture is reported on Form DTF-626.
+For more information, see the form instructions or access the DHCR Web site.

+- Qualified emerging technology company employment credit-To claim this credit, taxpayers must complete Form DTF-621.
+For more information, see TSB-M-00(2)I and form instructions. - Qualified emerging technology company capital tax credit-To claim this credit, taxpayers must complete Form DTF-622.
+For more information, see TSB-M-00(2)I and form instructions. - Resident credit against separate tax on lump-sum distributions-To claim this credit, taxpayers must complete Form IT-112.1 and attach a copy of federal Form 4972 and a copy of the other state tax return.
 For more information, see form instructions.